-HOUSTON – As coronavirus testing continues to increase in Texas, some have wondered how the number of tests being performed compares to the number of cases reported in the state.
+HOUSTON – As coronavirus testing continues in Texas, some have wondered how the number of tests being performed compares to the number of cases reported in the state.

-According to the Texas Department of Health and Human Services, there have been more than 1.92 million viral tests performed in the state since the pandemic began.
-More than 168,000 cases of coronavirus have been reported in the state.
-That works out to an overall positivity rate of about 8.04%.
-The first chart below shows that data.
+According to the Texas Department of State Health Services, more than 41 million tests were performed in the state since the pandemic began.
+More than 3 million cases of coronavirus have been reported in the state.
+That works out to an overall positivity rate of about 7.28% as of Oct.
+22. The first chart below shows that data.

 Texas Gov. Greg Abbott has said specialized strike teams will be used to help control any outbreaks of the coronavirus that happen as the state’s economy reopens.